 The Tyrone Area Historical Society is located in central Pennsylvania.
 Founded in 1990, the Society is committed to the stories of Tyrone, Snyder Township, Warriors Mark and Sinking Valley in Blair and Huntingdon counties.
 Our mission is to encourage the community to preserve and share the unique history of Tyrone and the surrounding communities.

-The Tyrone History Museum will begin its regular season on Sunday, April 12, 2015.
-It will be open on Sundays and Wednesdays from 1 to 4 PM until the fall.
+The Tyrone History Museum is now open on Sundays and Wednesdays from 1 to 4 PM until the fall.
 This is a very special year for the Society as it celebrates 25 years of service to the community.
-Watch for special events coming in May 2015.

 Irish heritage is featured in several exhibits that will be available through the end of April.
 A very special exhibit about The Titanic, which was built in Belfast, Ireland includes artifacts related to this infamous ship.
 Also featured are items that represent the craftsmanship of the Irish people and Irish family crests.